Karibu {Welcome}

 Maasai Family at Longido, Tanzania Sponsor local projects in Tanzania, Ethiopia and Kenya, or visit as a Volunteer

-Projects in Ethiopia, Kenya and Tanzania are helping the local communities to escape from poverty as epitomised by the School of St Judes motto “Fighting poverty through education”.You can help in country or from home knowing where your money, time and effort is going.Please visit my East Africapage to find out more.
+Projects in Ethiopia, Kenya and Tanzania are helping the local communities to escape from poverty as epitomised by the School of St Judes motto “Fighting poverty through education”.You can help in country or from home knowing where your money, time and effort is going.Please visit my East Africa page to find out more.

 The Iron Age Round House 360° Panoramas